 Where can I find support from others

 who've been down this road?

 You are not alone.
 Here are a few resources to get you started on your healing journey:

 Breast Implant Illness & Healing by Nicole - Facebook group

 Send a message to FCN - two of our board members have explanted

 Consulting with a surgeon about explanting breast implants can seem daunting, but know that you are not alone.
 Many, many mastectomy patients have traveled this road before you (including us!).
 We suggest joining support groups or this list of vetted Explant surgeons.
 We hope that, along with the guidance below, helps in communicating your wishes with ease and clarity.

 Write down your "why"

 Whether it is because your health is suffering, secondary cancer concerns, or other reasons, it's important to articulate your honest, authentic feelings when meeting with the explant surgeon - even if they are raw.
-Write it down if you need to!
+Write it down, take as much space as you need.
 The “whys” help medical providers understand the patient’s perspective.